W56

 The W56 (originally called the Mark 56) was an American thermonuclear warhead produced starting in 1963 which saw service until 1993, on the Minuteman I and II ICBMs.

 The warhead had a yield of 1.2 MtTNT and a demonstrated yield-to-weight ratio of 4.96 ktTNT/kg, very close to the predicted 5.1 ktTNT/kg achievable in the highest yield to weight weapon ever built, the 25 MtTNT B41.
-However unlike the B41, which was never tested at full yield, the W56 demonstrated its efficiency in the XW-56-X2 Bluestone shot of Operation Dominic in 1962.
+Unlike the B41, which was never tested at its full yield, the W56 demonstrated its efficiency in the XW-56-X2 Bluestone shot of Operation Dominic in 1962.

 Production of the Mod 1 warhead began in March 1963.
 The Mod 4 warhead began production in May 1967 and finished production in May 1969.
 1,000 total were produced, of which 455 were Mod 4 warheads.
 The warheads were retired between 1991 and 1993, and the last W56 warhead was dismantled in June 2006.
-During dismantlement, one warhead which had high-performance but sensitive PBX in its explosive lenses is reported to have nearly detonated in 2005 when an unsafe amount of pressure was applied to the explosive while it was being disassembled.
+During dismantlement, one warhead which had high-performance but sensitive polymer-bonded explosive in its explosive lenses is reported to have nearly detonated in 2005 when an unsafe amount of pressure was applied to the explosive while it was being disassembled.